Borboletaaqutica/CasSoft95/README.md

-Feel free to edit any of it, and send me on discord!
+Be free to check for anything messed up in my code, i really dont care that much, if you have any hints for me, please send me on discord.
+This is my first app with Python/Tkinter!

-o.cass
+Discord = o.cass